 Step 3: Architecture And Technical Specification (1 to 2 Weeks)

 The stack choice, API design, data model, security model, and cloud architecture are all being finalized into a proper technical specification during this short but critical phase.
-The most common mistake is letting the first engineer make the stack decision without any senior architect review of the long-term implications.
+During this stage, architects must evaluate various mobile app development frameworks to determine which platform offers the best balance between performance and development speed.

 Step 4: Build And Iteration (8 to 24 Weeks)

-Sprint cycles are running on a 1 to 2 week cadence with stakeholder demos at the end of every sprint, and internal builds are being distributed through TestFlight and Internal App Sharing.
-The most common mistake is deferring real integration work until the last few sprints, exposing major issues at the worst possible moment.
+Sprint cycles are running on a 1 to 2 week cadence with stakeholder demos at the end of every sprint, and internal builds are being distributed through TestFlight.
+Adopting a strict agile methodology ensures that integration work is handled progressively, preventing major bugs from surfacing right before the launch date.

 Step 5: QA, Compliance, And Pre-Launch Testing (2 to 4 Weeks)

 Manual testing, automated regression suites, accessibility audits, security reviews, and store guideline compliance checks are all being completed during this phase to produce a clean release candidate.
-The most common mistake is compressing the QA window to hit a launch date that was committed before the real scope was actually understood.
+It is essential to implement rigorous mobile application security testing strategies at this point to protect user data and pass App Store reviews without delays.

 Step 6: Launch And Store Submission (1 to 2 Weeks)